goni676/lab-handbook/README.md

   MSG: ERROR: Cache directory /root/.vep/homo_sapiens not found
   ```
   The error message signifies that the **Homo sapiens cache directory** is absent in the given location (/root/.vep/homo_sapiens).
 This issue may stem from two possible causes:
-  1. a simpler scenario, the "homo_sapiens" directory is not present in the designated location by default.
+  1. In a simpler scenario, the "homo_sapiens" directory is not present in the designated location by default.
 In such cases, the solution is to include the `--dir_cache [directory]` flag while running the command.
 For     instance:

       ```
       vep --cache --dir_cache /specific/elkon/sapir2 -i BRCA_WGS_cohort.vcf -o try1.txt